Location: Albright Health Center 303

 A.B.S.N.
 Program Director: Erin Robinson

-Full-Time Faculty: Judy Audas, Debra Bryant, Tracy Buckler, Deborah Chilcote, Lisa Cuntz, Gina Fieler, Traci Freeman, Roxanne Gall, Sandra Grinnell, Julie Hart, Jillian Hay, Teresa Huber, Mary Kishman, Brett Kendon, Adrianne Lane, Caron Martin, Carrie A. McCoy, Jennifer Moreland, Kesha Nelson, Shawn Nordheim, Karen O’Connell, Catherine Pence, Kris Pfendt, Angela Powell, Angela Riley, Denise Robinson, Erin Robinson, Lynn Smith, Elizabeth Stine, Gannon Tagher, Michelle Teschendorf, Lynn Zajac
+Full-Time Faculty: Kathy Bergman, Debra Bryant, Deborah Chilcote, Pamela Davis, Adele Dean, Gina Fieler, Traci Freeman, Sandra Grinnell, Julie Hart, Teresa Huber, Mary Kishman, Lisa Knapp, Caron Martin, Carrie A. McCoy, Kristen McCoy, Kesha Nelson, Louise Niemer, Shawn Nordheim, Catherine Pence, Kris Pfendt, Angela Riley, Erin Robinson, Lynn Smith, Gannon Tagher, Amber Thomas, Sandra Turkelson

-Thinking about the discipline: Nurses are key members of the healthcare team and focus on patient education, promotion of health, and prevention of illness.
-Nurses work in hospitals, community agencies, business and industry.
+Thinking about the discipline: Nurses are key members of the healthcare team.
+Nurses work in hospitals, community agencies, business and industry, and health promotion and prevention.
 Nurses also work as travel nurses, flight nurses, forensic nurses, legal consultants, and much more.

 Nursing is a rigorous course of study and only the most dedicated students are successful.
-NKU’s Bachelor of Science in Nursing prepares traditional college students for entry-level practice in this exciting field.
-The Accelerated BSN (ABSN) program is designed for individuals that wish to become a registered nurse and have previously completed a bachelor’s degree in a non-nursing field.
+NKU’s Bachelor of Science in nursing prepares traditional college students and second-degree students for entry-level practice in this exciting field.
+The R.N. to B.S.N. program provides career mobility for the registered nurse.
 Knowledge acquired in the nursing program can be applied directly to practice.
-Graduates of the program are prepared to function as providers of nursing care, managers of care, and as members of the profession of nursing.
-For information on the RN to BSN program, see the Department of Advanced Nursing Studies.
+Graduates of the program are prepared to function as providers of nursing care, managers of care, and as members of the discipline of nursing.

-Graduates are awarded the degree of Bachelor of Science in nursing and, as pre-licensure graduates, are eligible to apply to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
-Graduates earning a BSN are eligible to continue their nursing education at the master’s and doctoral levels.
+Graduates are awarded the degree of Bachelor of Science in nursing, and as pre-licensure graduates are eligible to apply to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN) and to continue their nursing education at the master’s and doctoral levels.

-Nursing students have opportunities to become members of the Student Nurses Association, College of Health Professions Student Ambassadors, African American student support group, Student Advisory Board, and American Assembly for Men in Nursing.
-Additionally, students may participate in service-learning opportunities with the Nurse Advocacy Center for the Underserved and other community agencies.
+Nursing students have opportunities to become members of the Student Nurses Association, College of Health Professions Student Ambassadors, African American student support group, student advisory board, and American Assembly for Men in Nursing, and participate in service-learning opportunities with the Nurse Advocacy Center for the Underserved and other community agencies.
 Interested students also have an opportunity to study nursing abroad in Mexico and other countries in the summers.

-Awards given in the department include: membership in Sigma Theta Tau Rho Theta Chapter (honor society for nursing) as well as leadership, academic, and caring spirit awards.
+Awards given in the department include: membership in Sigma Theta Tau Rho Theta Chapter (honor society for nursing) and leadership, academic, and caring spirit awards.

-Special admission requirements for traditional and BSN and ABSN programs: Nursing is a selective admission program.
+Special admission requirements for traditional and B.S.N. second-degree programs: Nursing is a selective admission program.
 All applicants must be accepted to NKU as degree-seeking students and must submit a separate application for the nursing program when eligible to apply.

-To be eligible for the nursing program anatomy and physiology courses must be completed with a B- or higher; a C will not be accepted.
-All other prerequisites and co-requisites must be completed with a C or higher; grades of C- are not accepted.
-All science courses taken as prerequisites for admission to the program must be fewer than five years old as of the first day of the semester in which the program is started.
-The student’s overall GPA must be 3.0 or higher with a prerequisite science GPA must be 2.75 or higher.
+All prerequisites and co-requisites must be completed with a C or higher; grades of C- are not accepted.
+All science courses taken as prerequisites for admission to the program must be fewer than eight years old as of the first day of the semester in which the program is started.

 The TOEFL requirement may be appealed under extenuating circumstances.
-The appeal should be made in writing to the Admission Progression Committee (APG Committee).
+The appeal should be made in writing to the Dean of the College of Health Professions.
 The Department of Nursing may request an applicant have an interview with the Department Chairperson or designee.

-- Applicants without a bachelor’s degree should see program requirements for the traditional BSN program.
-Those with a bachelor’s degree who want the accelerated track should see requirements for the ABSN program.
+- Applicants without a bachelor’s degree should see program requirements for the traditional B.S.N. program.
+Those with a bachelor’s degree who want the accelerated track should see requirements for the B.S.N. second-degree program.
+Registered nurses with an associate degree or diploma should see program requirements for the R.N. to B.S.N.

 You should also know: Nursing majors are not required to have a minor or focus.